xzYue/odoo/doc/howtos/web.rst

     One of the drawback is debugging becomes more difficult as individual files disappear and the code is made significantly less readable.
-It is possible to disable this process by enabling the "developer mode": log into your Odoo instance (user *admin* password *admin* by default) open the user menu (in the top-right corner of the Odoo screen) and select :guilabel:`About Odoo` then :guilabel:`Activate the developer mode`:
+It is possible to disable this process by enabling the "developer mode": log into your Modoo instance (user *admin* password *admin* by default) open the user menu (in the top-right corner of the Modoo screen) and select :guilabel:`About Modoo` then :guilabel:`Activate the developer mode`:

     .. image:: web/about_odoo.png